Few smooth d-polytopes with n lattice points: Introduction

 \subsection{Introduction (for algebraic geometers)}

-The purpose of this note is to show that there are very few embeddings of $\Q$-factorial toric varieties\footnote{All toric varieties appearing in this paper are normal by construction.} into projective space that are induced by a complete linear series.
+The purpose of this paper is to show the following finiteness theorem about embeddings of toric varieties\footnote{All toric varieties appearing in this paper are normal by construction.} into projective space of a fixed dimension $\nbr$.

-\begin{theorem} Let $N$ be a nonnegative integer.
-Then there exist only finitely many embeddings of $\Q$-factorial toric varieties $X$ into $\P^{N}$ that are induced by a complete linear series. \end{theorem}
+\begin{theorem} Let $\nbr$ be a nonnegative integer.
+Then there exist only finitely many embeddings of $\Q$-factorial toric varieties into $\P^{\nbr}$ that are induced by a complete linear series. \end{theorem}

+Neither of the two conditions ($\Q$-factorial and embedded via a complete linear series) can be omitted in the statement:

-Note however, that every Hirzebruch surface $\mathbb{F}_a$ admits an embedding into $\P^{5}$ (see Example~\ref{Hirzebruch}), so we cannot omit the hypothesis that the embedding is induced by a complete linear series.
-Moreover, for non-$\Q$-factorial toric varieties the embedding dimension does not even bound the degree, see Example~\ref{egBruns}.
+\begin{itemize} \item For complete linear series embeddings of non-$\Q$-factorial varieties of dimension at least three, the embedding dimension does not even bound the degree, see Example~\ref{egBruns}. \item Every Hirzebruch surface $X(\F_a)$ (which is smooth, hence $\Q$-factorial) admits an embedding into $\P^{5}$; see Example~\ref{Hirzebruch}. \end{itemize}

+Furthermore, there exist infinitely many polarized toric varieties $(X,L)$ where $X$ is $\Q$-factorial and $L$ is ample with $h^0(X,L) = 3$, see Example~\ref{singex}.

+When we assume that $X$ is smooth we obtain an even stronger result.
+For an ample line bundle $L= \mathcal{O}(D)$ on a toric variety $X$, we let $d(L) = \sum D\cdot C$, where the sum runs over all torus invariant curves $C$ in $X$.

+\begin{theorem} For fixed $\nbr$, there are only finitely many smooth polarized toric varieties $(X,L)$ such that $d(L) \leq \nbr$. \end{theorem}

+Example \ref{ex:multnec} shows that this theorem is false for very ample line bundles on $\Q$-factorial toric surfaces.

-Using Oda's classification of smooth 3-dimensional toric varieties that are minimal with respect to equivariant blow ups, we classify all 3-dimensional embeddings of smooth toric varieties into $\P^{\le 11}$ using a complete linear series.
-In the appendix we present the complete list of the corresponding 3-polytopes with $\le 12$ lattice points up to equivalence (see Definition \ref{equivalence}).
+In Section~\ref{sec:classification} we use Oda's classification of smooth 3-dimensional toric varieties that are minimal with respect to equivariant blow-ups to classify all embeddings of smooth 3-dimensional toric varieties into $\P^{\le 11}$ using a complete linear series.
+In the appendix we present the complete list of the corresponding 3-polytopes with $\le 12$ lattice points up to equivalence.

-One possible application of this classification is a long standing open question by Oda \cite{Oda97} whether every embedding of a smooth toric variety that is induced by a complete linear series is projectively normal.
-If we require our embedding to be projectively normal, then standard arguments from algebraic enumerative combinatorics imply finiteness (see Remark~\ref{rk:Macaulay}).

-There is an entire hierarchy of successively stronger conjectures concerning embeddings of smooth projective toric varieties which are open even in dimension $3$, (compare~\cite[p.2313]{MFO07}).
-The principal obstacle to theoretical progress on Oda's question and the related conjectures is a serious lack of well understood examples.
-Recently Gubeladze~\cite{GubeladzeLongEdges} has shown that any lattice polytope with sufficiently long edges (depending on the dimension) gives rise to a projectively normal embedding.
-In view of this result, if there exists a counterexample, it is more likely to be a small polytope.
-Yet, all polytopes in our classification up to $12$ lattice points satisfy the even strongest of these conjectures (see Corollary~\ref{cor:GB}).